seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 This method call returns a reference to the pass desired.
 You may get a runtime assertion failure if you attempt to get an analysis that you did not declare as required in your :ref:`getAnalysisUsage
-<writing-an-llvm-pass-getAnalysisUsage>` implementation.
+<writing-an-llvm37-pass-getAnalysisUsage>` implementation.
 This method can be
 called by your ``run*`` method implementation, or by any other local method invoked by your ``run*`` method.